tommililja/Farse/README.md

     |> Result.defaultWith (_.Message >> failwith)
 ```

-It can also be created asynchronously from a stream.
+It can also be parsed asynchronously from a stream.

 ```fsharp
 task {